Learn how we look after your data

 Right to erasure

-Mentioned throughout as the right to be forgotten, you can request your data to be deleted at any time.
+Also known as the right to be forgotten, you can request your data to be deleted at any time.

 To ask for your data to be deleted, please send an email using the same address attached to the data you want to be deleted.
+There is no set format for this email, a simple list of the data you want deleted is acceptable, however you can also use a template if you prefer.

 You will be informed within 24 hours when your request has been received, and your personal data will be removed from us within 30 calendar days.